SoftwareAG/c8y-docs/content/edge/operation-bundle/operational-procedures.md

 ### Karaf processes

-On the Edge server, execute the following commands as an admin user.
+On the Edge server, execute the following commands as admin user.

 #### Start Karaf processes